jamboid/static-site-starter/README.md

 (Other build scripts are available in the package.json file)

-There are a couple of little extra features that I've found are a big help with my setup:
+There's also an extra features that I've found is a big help with my setup:

-1. There are optional scripts for using the webpack-dashboard package, rather than the standard command line log
-2. The webpack-notifier package provides system level notifications for corner-of-the-eye feedback.
+* The webpack-notifier package provides system level notifications for corner-of-the-eye feedback.

 — Jamie